Greetings, and welcome to my review of Easy Cash Club, my young apprentice!

 And the way that you make money from your videos is by adding affiliate links, and you’re good to go.

-Making a boatload of cash via YouTube isn’t as quick and simple as ‘ECC’ wants you to believe.
+But it isn’t as quick and simple as ‘ECC’ wants you to believe.

-Yeah sure, it can help you to blast out videos.
-But at the end of the day, who wants to listen to some boring “robotic” voice with zero personality?
+At the end of the day, who wants to listen to some boring “robotic” voice with zero personality?

 PROS vs. Cons of ‘ECC’